Calboy

 Calvin Lashon Woods (born April 3, 1999), better known by his stage name Calboy (/ˈkælbɔɪ/), is an American rapper from Calumet City, Illinois.
 He is best known for his 2018 single "Envy Me", which received quintuple platinum certification by the Recording Industry Association of America (RIAA) and peaked within the top 40 of the Billboard Hot 100.
-Its success led him to sign with Polo Grounds Music, an imprint of RCA Records, who issued the song as lead single for his debut extended play (EP), Wildboy (2019).
-The EP peaked at number 30 on the Billboard 200, while his second, Love Live the Kings (2020), lukewarmly entered the chart.
+Its success led him to sign with Polo Grounds Music, an imprint of RCA Records.
+His debut extended play, Wildboy (2018), peaked at number 30 on the Billboard 200, while his second, Love Live the Kings (2020), lukewarmly entered the chart.

 Early life

 On April 3, 1999, Calvin Lashon Woods was born on the South Side of Chicago; he later relocated to Calumet City, Illinois.
 Woods turned to music to channel the frustrations of growing up below the poverty line.
 He is one of five children raised by a single mother.

 Woods witnessed two of his best friends die, one of a drug overdose and the other to gun violence.
 His family migrated between small homes to small apartments.
 His cousin is late rapper King Von.